mohit2978/MERN-stack/Namaste React/Ep-4 talk is cheap show me code/Notes/0000notes.md

 This is how our app gonna look like!!
 This is how we plan structure first!!

 2. components we can have ,we can have 3 major components : header ,body ,footer!!Further Header can have logo ,nav items(Ahome ,about us ,cart)!!
-Then body we have search , then we will have card container so we have Retuarant container inside that we have Retuarant card !!
+Then body we have search , then we will have card container so we have Retuarant container inside that we have Retuarant card which has name of restuarant ,star-rating,cuisine,delivery-date !!
 Then at footer we have copyright ,links ,Adresss and contact !!

 so now let us create vite app in code section!! as using intellij idea ultimate!!It creates gitignore file too for itself!!